-- 2. All easements, including but not limited to, water mains, sewer mains, storm sewers, and drainage shall be shown on the Final Plat to the satisfaction of the City Engineer prior to the City affixing signatures on the Final Plat. - 3.
-All requirements from the City of Appleton Public Works Department, Engineering Division and Erosion Control Inspector shall be met to the satisfaction of the City Engineer prior to the City affixing signatures on the Final Plat. - 4.
-All Department of Natural Resources wetland regulations shall be satisfied. - 5.
+- 1. All requirements from the City of Appleton Department of Public Works, Engineering Division shall be met to the satisfaction of the City Engineer prior to the City affixing signatures on the Final Plat. - 2.
+All easements, including but not limited to, storm sewers, utility, and drainage shall be shown on the Final Plat to the satisfaction of the City Engineer. - 3.
 A Development Agreement being made and entered into by and between the City of Appleton and the applicant/owner, and any amendments related thereto, prior to the issuance of any permit to commence construction of any public improvement.

-FOURTH ADDITION TO EMERALD VALLEY
+FIFTH ADDITION TO EMERALD VALLEY

-PART OF THE NORTHWEST 1/4, NORTHEAST 1/4, AND THE SOUTHEAST 1/4 OF THE SOUTHEAST 1/4, SECTION 6, TOWNSHIP 21 NORTH, RANGE 18 EAST, CITY OF APPLETON, OUTAGAMIE COUNTY, WISCONSIN
+PART OF THE SOUTHWEST 1/4 AND SOUTHEAST 1/4 OF THE SOUTHEAST 1/4, SECTION 6, TOWNSHIP 21 NORTH, RANGE 18 EAST, CITY OF APPLETON, OUTAGAMIE COUNTY, WISCONSIN